Redtoothed triggerfish: Distribution

-The Redtooth triggerfish lives in the widespread Indo-Pacific Ocean and Red Sea.
+The redtoothed triggerfish lives in the widespread Indo-Pacific Ocean and Red Sea.
 They are found at the African east coast to Marquesas and Society islands.
 They can also be found as far north as Southern Japan and as far south as the Great Barrier Reef in Australia.

 Description

-Redtooth triggerfish are normally deep purple with bluish-green markings on their heads and glowing light blue margins on the tail lobes and fins.
+Redtoothed triggerfish are normally deep blue or purple with a light blue head, bluish-green markings on their heads and glowing light blue margins on the tail lobes and fins.
 Just like other fish in the family Balistidae, the tail is lyre-shaped.
 The mouth of the triggerfish seems to be grinning and it maintains tiny red teeth that are needle-sharp with two teeth in the upper jaw which can be seen when its mouth is closed.
 These triggerfish are one of the more peaceful triggers in the family but can become threatening with age and can perform a grunting-type sound.
 They can change their color depending on their mood, food, feeding, and water quality from purple to blue and bluish-green.

+The average length is from 9 to 12 in.
 Their pectoral fins are quite small; as a result, they steer mostly with their dorsal and anal fins, which makes them very maneuverable, and they also use these fins to move with an exotic type of propulsion reminiscent of a propeller.
 It is one of the most singular swimming styles in the ocean.